-Kocurek served as the defensive line coach at Texas A&M-Commerce in 2006 and helped guide the Lions’ top-ranked defensive unit which finished with No. 1 in total and scoring defense.
+Kocurek served as the defensive line coach at Texas A&M-Commerce in 2006 and helped guide the Lions’ top-ranked defensive unit, which finished No. 1 in total and scoring defense.

-For two seasons (2004-05) Kocurek served as a graduate assistant at Texas A&M-Kingsville and coached the Havelina’s defensive line where he was active in the development of Wilbert Martin, who was twice selected as first team All-LSC and was a free agent signee of the Baltimore Ravens.
+For two seasons (2004-05) Kocurek served as a graduate assistant at Texas A&M-Kingsville and coached the Javelinas’ defensive line where he was active in the development of Wilbert Martin, who was twice selected as First Team All-LSC and was a free agent signee of the Baltimore Ravens.